Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Agents

-Anchore provides agents for collecting the inventory of different container runtime environments:
+Anchore Enterprise provides agents for collecting the inventory of different container runtime environments:

 Anchore uses a go binary called anchore-ecs-inventory that leverages the AWS Go SDK

-to gather an inventory of containers and their images running on Amazon ECS and report back to Anchore.
+to gather an inventory of containers and their images running on Amazon ECS and report back to Anchore Enterprise.

-The Amazon ECS Inventory Agent can be installed via Helm Chart or as an ECS task definition.
+The Amazon ECS Inventory Agent can be installed via Helm Chart or as an ECS Service on AWS Fargate.

 The Anchore Amazon ECS Inventory Agent is a licensed add-on, please make sure you have a valid runtime license entitlement.